 The attorneys at our firm know that you have not come to this website without exhausting every other way out of the situation that you find yourself.
 You probably have come to this page because your debts have spiraled out of control.
 Maybe it’s because something unexpected has happened.
 You may have lost your job, or gotten sick.
 Perhaps you lost much of what you had acquired through you adult life to a divorce or just have made some bad financial decisions.
 These situations can lead to many sleepless nights for most people.

 The attorneys at GDWG have been practicing bankruptcy law for over 20 years and will help you gain the fresh start in life that you have been struggling to achieve.
-As bankruptcy attorney, Dean C. DelCollo will handle your case from beginning to end.
-He will always be available to listen to your concerns and treat them as if they were his own.
+As bankruptcy attorneys, Dean C. DelCollo will handle your case from beginning to end.
+They will always be available to listen to your concerns and treat them as if they were their own.
 Whether it’s Chapter 7, Chapter 13, loan modifications or debt negotiation, our legal team will be there with you every step of the way until your situation is resolved.